hmchou56/centra8/hackathon2017/sponsorship.md

 hide: true
 ---

-# Student Hackathon Sponsorship
+## Student Hackathon Sponsorship

 Below is a list of our sponsors.
-If you are interested in sponsoring, please email [gshong@acis.ufl.edu](mailto://gshong@acis.ufl.edu)
+If you are interested in sponsoring in any way, please email [gshong@acis.ufl.edu](mailto://gshong@acis.ufl.edu)

+National Science Foundation <br />
+Advanced Computing Information Systems Laboratory, University of Florida <br />
+Department of Electronical & Computing, University of Florida <br />